Simple-Configuration-Server/simple-configuration-server/README.md

 This configuration file does not apply to the server itself, but to the [validate.py script](docker/validate.py).
-This script is included inside the SCS docker image, and is aimed to be used inside CI/CD pipelines of respositories, to validate if configurations are valid, by loading the server, and testing the responses of each endpoint.
+This script is included inside the SCS docker image, and is aimed to be used inside CI/CD pipelines of repositories to validate if configurations are valid, by loading the server, and testing the responses of each endpoint.

 Below is a full example of this file: